8 September 2023

 A recommendation is a short paragraph (2-3 sentences) that others can leave on your profile.
 It’s the equivalent of having a reference on your CV.

 There you go.
-Everything you need to deliver a cracking first impression to anyone that comes across your LinkedIn profile.
+Everything you need to deliver a cracking first impression to anyone who comes across your LinkedIn profile.
 Good luck!